'She's the love of my life': Scarborough couple celebrate 70 years of marriage

 The couple moved to Scarborough 10 years ago to be nearer three of their children who live in the town.

-Dennis “The thing I think most about is that awfully long time when I was in Aiden and I didn’t see her, but I was always joined to her by an invisible string
+Dennis “The thing I think most about is that awfully long time when I was in Aden and I didn’t see her, but I was always joined to her by an invisible string

 “I couldn't have had a better mother for my children.”